Arthur McInnarney: Papakura Army rugby team

 During the war years the Auckland Rugby Union allowed military based sides to play in their senior competition due to the number of players who had been called into service.
 The Auckland Rugby League had denied a request for the same to occur in their competition arguing that it would weaken the club sides too much.
-While in camp McInnarney immediately was selected for the Papakura Army team to play in the Gallaher Shield on July 12.
-They played Otahuhu and won 14-5 at Sturges Park, Otahuhu.
-In the second half “a clever piece of passing by Army’s backs enabled McInnarney to show his pace and score”.
-The Star wrote “an impressive display was given by A. McInnarney, the New Zealand league player, who made his first appearance on the wing.
-He got few opportunities, but revealed speed which indicates that he will be an asset to the side in future matches if given more opportunities”.
-The Herald said the Army side “had an advantage in speed, the wingers, Schubert and McInnarney, being especially fast”.
+While in camp McInnarney immediately was selected for the Papakura Army team to play in the Gallaher Shield on 12 July.
+They played Otahuhu and won 14–5 at Sturges Park, Otahuhu.
+In the second half "a clever piece of passing by Army's backs enabled McInnarney to show his pace and score".
+The Star wrote "an impressive display was given by A. McInnarney, the New Zealand league player, who made his first appearance on the wing.
+He got few opportunities, but revealed speed which indicates that he will be an asset to the side in future matches if given more opportunities".
+The Herald said the Army side "had an advantage in speed, the wingers, Schubert and McInnarney, being especially fast".

+McInnarney in the Papakura Army team in mid July.

-He played in their next match a week later on July 19, scoring another try.
+He played in their next match a week later on 19 July, scoring another try.
 They were defeated by Marist at Eden Park in what was said to be the largest crowd of the season to that point.
-In the first half Marist “had the upper hand till Reid, Pyle and McInnarney got away to the other end, where Perram had a penalty shot that went aside”.
-Later the Army backs made a run which “saw McInnarney go through Sorenson’s tackle to score a corner try”.
-In the second half when they were trailing “Pile and McInnarney got away, the latter knocking the corner flag”.
-The Auckland Star wrote that “on paper the Army has the best three-quarter line in the competition, Willis Perriam, captain of the South Island reps., in the centre, and Lyndsay Schubert, Auckland representative, and A. McInnarney, Auckland and New Zealand league player, on the wings”.
-He likely then played in their matches with Grammar on July 26, and a friendly game with Hopuhopu on August 6.
-In the side was fellow New Zealand rugby league team mate Jack Smith.
+In the first half Marist "had the upper hand till Reid, Pyle and McInnarney got away to the other end, where Perram had a penalty shot that went aside".
+Later the Army backs made a run which "saw McInnarney go through Sorenson's tackle to score a corner try".
+In the second half when they were trailing "Pile and McInnarney got away, the latter knocking the corner flag".
+The Auckland Star wrote that "on paper the Army has the best three-quarter line in the competition, Willis Perriam, captain of the South Island reps., in the centre, and Lyndsay Schubert, Auckland representative, and A. McInnarney, Auckland and New Zealand league player, on the wings".
+He likely then played in their matches with Grammar on 26 July, and a friendly game with Hopuhopu on 6 August.
+In the side was fellow New Zealand rugby league teammate Jack Smith.
 McInnarney then scored another try in wet conditions at Eden Park against Suburbs.
 The Army side won 19 to 3.
-He was playing in the centre position for the match and his try came in the second half, scoring “well out”.
-It came after R. Bilkey had ‘sold a dummy’ before passing to McInnarney to score.
+He was playing in the centre position for the match and his try came in the second half, scoring "well out".
+It came after R. Bilkey had 'sold a dummy' before passing to McInnarney to score.